 In an interview with MarketWatch in 2002, the late Hunter S. Thompson said the only stock he ever bought was in the Boston Celtics.
 But in 2020, perhaps Thompson might reconsider, since the hot trend appears to be US online gambling operators becoming publicly traded companies.

 Everything came to a roaring halt when the coronavirus ravaged the US.
 Sports and sports betting were all but nonexistent.
 It started with March Madness and then spread like a fever to other leagues.
-By April, your betting options were Russian table tennis and Belarusian soccer.
+By April, your niche sport betting options were Russian table tennis and Belarusian soccer.
 When the US Supreme Court put an end to the Professional and Amateur Sports Protection Act (PASPA), it unknowingly opened the doors to gambling talks inside state capitals.

 But in the last few months, it’s not the legalization of sports betting that’s been receiving widespread attention, but rather, well-established gaming companies taking their online business public.
 Online casinos are making record profits during the pandemic, and a few significant companies are pouring investment money into online segments, betting on long-term gains.